- COVID-19 Response

 Caroline holds a Master of Social Work degree from the University of Southern California and a Bachelor of Arts degree in Psychology from Columbia University.
 Caroline is a Licensed Independent Clinical Social Worker (LICSW) in the state of Minnesota, as well as a Licensed Clinical Social Worker (LCSW) in both California and New York.

 "From supportive housing to reentry services to support for those with chemical dependency, RS EDEN has been an innovator in building new beginnings for underserved individuals and families,” said Caroline.
 “I am honored to lead this incredible organization as we continue to rebuild communities, empower individuals, and advocate for equity in the new decade.”

 Caroline succeeds Dan Cain, who has successfully led the organization as its President for more than 40 years, building it into a respected and reliable community resource.
 Under Dan’s leadership, RS EDEN expanded from solely targeting those in need of addiction services to provide a wide array of programs targeting those in greatest need.
 John Hoffman, Board Chair remarked, “RS EDEN has been a groundbreaker for many years and we are excited to work with Caroline in the next phase of our continuing evolution.
 We know Caroline will continue to grow RS EDEN’s mission investing in innovation to drive gender and racial equity in our community.
 Finally, the Board of Directors would like to thank Dan for his vision, hard work and commitment to always putting our clients first.”

-RS EDEN Corrections Services Director Addresses Women and Reentry Challenges at Minnesota Department of Corrections Conference
+RS EDEN Reentry Services Director Addresses Women and Reentry Challenges at Minnesota Department of Corrections Conference

 On April 23, 2018, the Minnesota Department of Corrections Task Force on Justice Involved Women and Girlsheld their annual conference, sponsored in part by RS EDEN.
 This year’s conference focused on the disparate treatment of women and girls in the criminal justice system.
-Task Force members LuAnne Buck, Director of Corrections Services for RS EDEN, and Amber Jochem, Community Outreach Manager of Minnesota Adult and Teen Challenge, spoke about the challenges women face reentering the community from incarceration.
+Task Force members LuAnne Buck, Director of Reentry Services for RS EDEN, and Amber Jochem, Community Outreach Manager of Minnesota Adult and Teen Challenge, spoke about the challenges women face reentering the community from incarceration.

 Graduation Celebration at Portland Village